 Monica Mason, Owner & LCSW

-I specialize in working with adults who have experienced trauma, dissociative disorders, and experiencing suicidal ideations.
-I know how exhausting it can be to carry these experiences alone.
-With extensive training and experience, I see the impact that trauma has on our mental well-being and the complex way that it shows up in our behaviors.
-Through EMDR I help my clients create new associations with traumatic experiences, leading to a reduction in symptoms and an increased sense of control and empowerment.
-Along with EMDR, we will use Internal Family Systems, to help you connect compassionately with your inner world, releasing the past and allowing you to feel more aligned with your true self and cope with the ebbs and flows of life with confidence.
+I see the impact that trauma has on our mental well-being and the complex way that it shows up in our behaviors.
+Through EMDR and IFS I help my clients create new associations with traumatic experiences, leading to a reduction in symptoms and an increased sense of control and empowerment.
+We’ll help you connect compassionately with your inner world, releasing the past and allowing you to feel more aligned with your true self and cope with the ebbs and flows of life with confidence.

-When I’m not working, you can usually find me hanging at home with my partner and our two cats Frank and Luna, or playing in the mountains!
+When I’m not working, you can usually find me hanging at home and our two cats Frank and Luna, doing yoga, or playing in the mountains!

 Memberships: